-If you travel from the Himalayas to Cape Comorin – Kanyakumari – and ask all the Hindus, “Tell me what is Hinduism,” they cannot tell you.
-They will say, “We are Hindus.”
-“But tell me what is Hinduism.”
-That they cannot answer because they are floating on the surface of religious outer performance and ritual, and the in-depth significance of it has not gone into their minds.
-You will find this problem everywhere.
-You will find it perhaps in every religion.
-He is a Muslim; he is a Christian; he is a Hindu; he is a Buddhist.
-If you ask him, “What essentially is the essence of your religion?” he will scratch his head twenty times, and he will not answer anything.
-He cannot give a reply.
-They will never be able to answer that question because they have not given time to think properly.
+If you travel from the Himalayas to Kanyakumari and ask all the Hindus to tell you what Hinduism is, they will not be able to tell you.
+They will say that they are Hindus, but they will not be able to say what Hinduism is because they are floating on the surface of the outer religious performance and ritual, and its in-depth significance has not gone into their minds.
+You will find this problem everywhere, perhaps in every religion.
+Whether they are Muslims, Christians, Hindus or Buddhists, if you ask them what the essence of their religion is, they will scratch their heads and will not answer anything.
+They cannot give a reply.
+They will never be able to answer this question because they have not taken the time to properly think about it.

-Ask a man who is a Hindu, “How do you know that you’re a Hindu?
+Ask a man who is a Hindu, “How do you know that you are a Hindu?
 Prove it.”
 Let him prove that he is a Hindu.
 He will look up and say, “What is the matter?”
 It is very difficult to prove.
 What proof have you got that you are a Hindu?
 You cannot answer this question by any amount of scratching the head.
-He will say, “I know that I am a Hindu.”
-“But how do you know?
-You have not put a label on your face that you are a Hindu.”
-If you say, “I believe in the Vedas,” does it mean that whoever believes in the Vedas is a Hindu?
+You will say, “I know that I am a Hindu.”
+But how do you know?
+You have not put a label on your face that you are a Hindu.
+If you say you are a Hindu because you believe in the Vedas, does it mean that whoever believes in the Vedas is a Hindu?
 There are great German scholars who believe in the value of the Vedas.
 Do you call them Hindus?
 So, that definition is not good.
-“I pray to Narayana.”
-Then, whoever prays to Narayana becomes a Hindu?
+If you say you are a Hindu because you pray to Narayana, then does anyone who prays to Narayana become a Hindu?
 There are Muslim saints who worship Lord Krishna, and yet they are not Hindus, so that definition is also not good.
-You will find it is such a comprehensive interrelated complex that any straightjacket answer will not be sufficient.
-It is called a straightjacket answer – stereotyped.
+You will find it is such a comprehensive, interrelated complex that any stereotyped answer will not be sufficient.
 It is not possible to answer like that.
-It is a highly involved thing.
+It is a highly involved subject.

 In Hinduism you will find the essentials of every other religion also, in some level.
 There are levels of Hinduism; it is not one compact thing.
 At one level, you will find the idea of Christianity is correct.
 In another level, you will find even Islam is correct.
 In another level, you will say Zoroastrianism is correct.
 In another level, you will find Judaism is correct.
 In another level, Taoism is correct.
 It all depends upon the layers of religion; and all the levels, Hinduism accepts.
 The only thing is, it will not consider any level as final.
 This is why it is a very comprehensive religion and, therefore, you cannot even call it by the name Hinduism.
 It has no name at all.
 They call it Sanatana Dharma.
 Sanatana Dharma means eternal religion.